 If more business bank customers with a bank debt demand avoided the bank telephone ‘trap’ and emailed IBAS instead - there might be more families making more positive decisions to strengthen their own position - rather than weaken it.

-Please feel free to pass this information on to anyone you know who is now facing a business banking dispute in the UK or having difficulties with their business bank accounts or is worried by bank bullying - because IBAS is still the best kept secret for the best resolutions of UK Business Banking Debt Disputes and for negotiating Business Banking issues - even after 27 years!
+Please feel free to pass this information on to anyone you know who is now facing a business banking dispute in the UK or is having difficulties with their business bank accounts or worried by bank bullying - because IBAS is still the best kept secret for the best investigation and resolutions of UK Business Banking Debt Disputes and for investigating and negotiating Director's Personal Guarantee debt claims and Business Banking issues.

 If you use this information in any way - please attribute it to IBAS.